chandanv89/read-write-vrp-docs-pub/profiles/vrp-profile.md

 Step 1: PSU and TPP agree upon a payment agreement consent

 - This flow begins with a PSU agreeing to the setup of payment agreement.
 The agreement and consent is between the PSU and the TPP.
-- The debtor account details and other mandatory control parameters must be specified at this stage.
+- The mandatory control parameters must be specified at this stage.
+- The PSU may provide the debtor accounts to be used (or specify them at a later stage directly to the ASPSP)

 Step 2: Setup payment agreement consent